theCalcaholic/keepass_audit/README.md

 Command line utiltity for auditing keepass databases and automatically expiring weak passwords.

-Uses [pykeepass](https://github.com/libkeepass/pykeepass) for interacting with your keepass database, so make sure you trust that library as well as this project. :)
+It uses [pykeepass](https://github.com/libkeepass/pykeepass) for interacting with your keepass database, so make sure you trust that library as well as this project. :)

 ## Installation